OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

     office-addin-https-reverse-proxy --url http://localhost:3000
     ```

-1. Sideload `manifest-localhost.xml` in Outlook on the web or on Windows by following the manual instructions in the article [Sideload Outlook add-ins for testing](https://learn.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).
+1. Sideload `manifest-localhost.xml` in Outlook on the web or on Windows (new or classic) by following the manual instructions in the article [Sideload Outlook add-ins for testing](https://learn.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).
 1. [Try out the sample!](#try-it-out)

 ## Configure event-based activation and AppendOnSend in the manifest

 The manifest configures a runtime that is loaded specifically to handle event-based activation.
-The following `<Runtime>` element specifies an HTML page resource ID that loads the runtime in Outlook on the web.
-The `<Override>` element specifies the JavaScript file to load the runtime for Outlook on Windows because Outlook on Windows doesn't use the HTML page to load the runtime.
+The following `<Runtime>` element specifies an HTML page resource ID that loads the runtime in Outlook on the web and new Outlook on Windows.
+The `<Override>` element specifies the JavaScript file to load the runtime for classic Outlook on Windows because the client doesn't use the HTML page to load the runtime.

 ```xml
 <Runtime resid="WebViewRuntime.Url">